Baskin-Ridley/Quizzical/README.md

 ## Built With
 The main goal of this project was to learn many new systems which is why I used a wide variety of frameworks and other resources including:

-HTML
+- HTML5
-CSS
+- CSS3
-JavaScript
+- JavaScript
-TypeScript
+- TypeScript
-React
+- React
-React-Redux
+- React-Redux
-React-Router
+- React-Router
-Figma
+- Figma

 ## Screenshots
 ![settings page](https://raw.githubusercontent.com/IPierrot123/Quizzical/main/src/screenshots/Settings.PNG)